top of page

 Before you proclaim that your family tree research is accurate, answer the following questions:

 1. How many persons have I personally exhaustively researched?
-Or am I relying on the research of others?
+Or am I relying on others' research?

-2. Is there anyone on my family tree that lacks all the evidence to prove every fact of their life?
+2. Is anyone on my family tree who lacks all the evidence to prove every fact of their life?
 Does each fact have a source attached?

 3. Am I humble enough to admit when I made a mistake?

-If your tree is small, you likely have a fairly accurate family tree.
-For trees with thousands of names, you could have mistakes and not know them.
+You likely have a fairly accurate family tree if your tree is small.
+You could make mistakes for trees with thousands of names and not know them.
 If you're unwilling to admit to potential flaws in your research, don't use FamilySearch.

-Recently I encountered someone who changed the FamilySearch Family Tree for my 2nd great-grandmother Caroline Mack who married Joseph Geiszler and Michael Billman.
-The person who detached her from Joseph didn’t realize that Caroline had married before she wed Michael.
+Recently, I encountered someone who changed the FamilySearch Family Tree for my second great-grandmother, Caroline Mack, who married Joseph Geiszler and Michael Billman.
+The person who detached her from Joseph didn't realize that Caroline had married before she married Michael.

 Meanwhile, my Townley line had a mistake that I made.